Anthony Rubino

 Anthony Eugene Rubino (June 20, 1921 – November 30, 1983) was an American football player.

 A native of Elizabeth, Pennsylvania, Rubino attended Elizabeth Forward High School.
 He played college football at Wake Forest where he was a member of Sigma Pi fraternity.

 He played professional football in the National Football League (NFL) as a guard for the Detroit Lions in 1943 and 1946.
 He appeared in 21 NFL games, six as a starter.
+He served in the Navy during World War II.
+In 1947 he played with the Paterson Panthers of the American Association.

 In 1944 and 1945, during World War II, he served with the U.S. Navy.
+After the war, he became a teacher and football coach in Elizabeth, Pennsylvania.
+He also coached football at Duquesne High School and served on the Elizabeth city council from 1966 to 1974.
+He died in 1983.